7. Financing and support

 |Literar Mechana (2019)||43.1||37.93||22 157||SKE 1.7 m.
 EUR|

 |VdFS (2018)||10.7||1.2||2 823||1.2 m.
 EUR|

 * The AQUAS (Altersquoten und andere soziale Leistungen GmbH) was founded in November 2018 and commenced operations at the beginning of 2019.
 Its task is to provide retirement benefits and support to beneficiaries of both companies who are in need through no fault of their own.
 Funding is provided by the storage media payments (social benefits) of Austro-Mechnica and the social security deductions of the AKM.

 The Social Security Insurance Fund for Artists grants benefits for all artists.
-For artists in social need, additional support is given by the Arts and Culture Division of the Federal Chancellery within the framework of the Arts Support Act (KünstlerInnenhilfe, approximately EUR 138 000 in 2014).
+For artists in social need, additional support is given by the Arts and Culture Division of the BMKOES within the framework of the Arts Support Act (KünstlerInnenhilfe, approximately EUR 138 000 since 2014).
 Since 2015, these support payments are financed by a "support fund for artists" that has been established within the artists social insurance fund.
 Due to the COVID-19 pandemic the aid fund for artists was endowed with 90 million euros.

 There is a statutory fund in the literary field guaranteeing income supplements for writers and authors in social need (e.g. pensions, incapacity to work, care of dependants, support in special cases).

 Last update: November, 2020